What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Yaguarón is home to the most stunning church in the country and the only complete church from the Reductions.

-Its simple pitched roof, substantial wooden columns and detached wooden bell tower are highly remarkable.
-Suppose you have the time to visit it inside.
-In that case, it is a great chance to see this gloriously harmonious spectacular of painted and inscribed wood.
+Its simple pitched roof, substantial wooden columns, and detached wooden bell tower are remarkable.
+If you have the time to visit it inside, you should.
+In that case, seeing this gloriously harmonious spectacular of painted and inscribed wood is a great chance.

 Fray Luis Bolaños and Fray Alonso de San Buenaventura established Yaguarón shortly after Itá, about 1586–87.
 Today, Yaguarón still has a fascinating band called Peteke Petek.
-The band plays traditional music on old instruments, including the turú (cow’s horn) and various sizes and shapes of drums.
+The band plays traditional music on old instruments, including the turú (cow’s horn) and drums of various sizes and shapes.

 Salto de Monday